Image

 • limited in time

-If you approach a checkpoint in Livingston County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+If you find yourself at a checkpoint in Livingston County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
 Our skilled Livingston County, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Reach out to us online to discuss your case with a compassionate and cunning DUI attorney near you today.
+Reach out to us online to review your situation with a compassionate and cunning DUI attorney near you today.

 Through Combs Waterkotte, you have access to some of the best criminal defense services in the Livingston County, MO area.
-At Combs Waterkotte, a DUI attorney near you will protect you against the court and provide you with an infallible defense when you have been arrested for driving under the influence in Livingston County or anywhere in Missouri.
-Our team of Livingston County, MO attorneys have expertise in a variety of other kinds of cases, including:
+At Combs Waterkotte, a DUI attorney near you will fight for your rights and defend you when you have been accused of driving under the influence in Livingston County or anywhere in Missouri.
+Our team of Livingston County, MO attorneys have expertise in a wide range of other case types, including:

-Learn more about different kinds of DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Livingston County, MO can defend you.
+Learn more about different kinds of DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Livingston County, MO can do to help you.

 Work with a Top DUI Attorney Near Me in Livingston County, MO | Combs Waterkotte

-Do yourself a favor and act now.
-If you were stopped or arrested for driving under the influence near Livingston County, MO, you need to hire a trustworthy DUI attorney near you.
-A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Livingston County, MO can protect you.
-Contact our Livingston County, MO defense law firm right away to discuss your rights, your case and your future.
+There is no time to waste.
+If you were stopped or arrested for driving under the influence near Livingston County, MO, you need to hire a DUI attorney near you whom you can trust.
+Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Livingston County, MO will defend you.
+Contact our Livingston County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.

 View Service Areas